Minimally Invasive (non-surgical) Treatments Provided by Interventional Radiologists

-As vascular & non-vascular experts, interventional radiologists help women avoid needless suffering by providing minimally invasive treatment options.
+As vascular & non-vascular experts, interventional radiologists help Patients avoid needless suffering by providing minimally invasive treatment options.
 For many years, surgery was the only treatment available for many conditions.
-Today, interventional radiology treatments are first-line care.
+Today, interventional radiology treatments are first-line treatment.

-Interventional radiologists often treat women by non-surgical treatment options for many diagnosed/ misdiagnosed condition such as: –
+Interventional radiologists treat by non-surgical treatment options for many diagnosed/ misdiagnosed conditions such as: –

 - Uterine Fibroids